Looking to join this webinar? Please click here to take you directly to the webinar.

 Through its Actuarial Research Centre (ARC), and in partnership with the Society of Actuaries and the Canadian Institute of Actuaries, the IFoA is sponsoring a research programme that seeks to develop a new generation of mortality and morbidity models, with a specific focus on the drivers for mortality.

-Join this webinar to hear more from the Principal Investigator of this research programme, Professor Andrew Cairns (Heriot-Watt University).
+Join this webinar to hear more from Co-Investigators of this research programme, Dr Torsten Kleinow (Heriot-Watt University) and Dr George Streftaris (Heriot-Watt University).

 The webinar is being run twice during the day.
 Once in the morning and then again in the afternoon.
 09.00 -10.00 AM BST and 17.00 - 18.00 PM BST.
 Participants can choose what time they would prefer to join during the booking proces.